eli8527/ci22/content/schedule/week1.md

 * Amanda Hess

 HW
-* Finish Exercise: Screen Time
 * Exercise: Screenshot Portrait (DM me if you have any questions about this)
-* Sign up for Figma and download the desktop app as well as the font installer, DO NOT skip the font installer step!
-Then join our team – you will design in the project with your name on it.
 * P1: Part 1
+* Read: Jill Lepore, Can the Internet be Archived?
+Add your notes/comments to the discussion page.
+Hannah, you will lead the discussion on Tuesday.

 ---